VaibhavBhagat665/talevo-interactive-stories/SECURITY.md

 ## 🧭 Responsible Disclosure

 Do not open public issues for security bugs.
-We appreciate private, responsible disclosure.

----

-Thank you for helping make Talevo safe and user-friendly!
+Private, responsible disclosure is appreciated.